Getting a water or sewerage connection

 Additional charges for new properties

-You will have to pay an infrastructure charge to connect a new property.
+You will have to pay infrastructure charges to connect a new property.
 This covers the cost of improving the distribution network to meet the demand created by the new connection over time.
 Water companies are entitled to raise an infrastructure charge (under section 146 of the Water Industry Act 1991) when a property is connected for a domestic water supply for the first time.
 The way a company calculates the infrastructure charge is set out in its licence condition C.

 We set an upper limit on infrastructure charge.
 We set the amount at our 2004 price review, and it increases each year in line with inflation.
 The maximum charge in 2012-13 is £328.29 per property for a standard water connection and £328.29 per property for a standard sewerage connection.

 If a single, larger (non-standard) service pipe supplies a property such as a hotel or block of flats where a management company is responsible for water charges, the infrastructure charges are calculated according to the number and type of water fittings.